o1iv3r/FeatureImpCluster/README.md

 <img src="man/figures/README-unnamed-chunk-11-1.png" width="100%" />

-Of course, further criteria should be used to determine an “optimal” **lamda** for the use case at hand - but certainly featuer importance provides helpful guidance for data of mixed types.
+Of course, further criteria should be used to determine an “optimal” **lambda** for the use case at hand - but certainly feature importance provides helpful guidance for data of mixed types.

 ## Other methods: kmeans(), pam() and ClustImpute()